Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 The translation to use pack is pretty simple: every value is wrapped in a call to pack, the result is stored as a tuple ``(cell,unpack)``, and every usage applies unpack to the cell.
 The translation uses whatever pack is in scope; pack can be overridden like any other implicit parameters.
 The unpack functions will end up getting passed around a lot, but function pointers are cheap constants, and constant propagation is a thing, so it shouldn't be an issue.

 A derived pointer is a reference plus an offset.
-When the address and layout of the object is known we can store the derived pointer as the value address plus offset.
-But we could also just store the offset, so it's only useful if computing the sum is necessary and expensive.
+When the address and layout of the object is known we can store the derived pointer as the sum of the value address and offset, allowing direct pointer dereferencing.
+But since the address is known we could also just store the derived pointer as the offset, so it's only useful if computing the sum is necessary and expensive.

 An object can be treated as an array, N[i] and N.length.